hanssy130/JavaHackathonFinal/README.md

 | Justin Majam | A01166240 | jmajam |

 ## About
 We chose this team name because we enjoyed saying it around each other.
-Read the below for a

 The Mandarin expression《干嘛》(pinyin: gàn má) is a colloquial phrase that's used very commonly.
 It is used to ask "What're you doing?"